zerynthdev/ZCloudAPP/README.md

 ## **Zerynth Connector for Odoo**

-## Easily connect any industrial machinery with Odoo.

-## Key Benefits

 **Machinery data integrated with Odoo**
 The Zerynth Platform extracts data from any industrial machine in less than 3 hours and seamlessly integrates with Odoo.